floschu/Reaktor/README.md

 ### General Concept and Unidirectional Data Flow

-For this you should hit up the [ReactorKit Repo Readme](https://github.com/ReactorKit/ReactorKit/blob/master/README.md).
-It is very extensive and since Swift 4 and Kotlin are much alike you will feel right at home!
-They also have nice graphics.

 A `ReactorView` displays data.
 In Android terms, a `ReactorView` could be an `Activity`, a `Fragment`, a `ViewGroup` or a `View`.
 A `ReactorView` should not have any business related logic but rather delegate all user actions to the `Reactor` and render its state.
 A View must implement the `ReactorView` interface: